Texas Electric Choose

 Electricity Rate Guide

-The average price per kWh is displayed for each of our retail electric providers and is based on 2,000 kWh per month usage.
-It is inclusive of fixed and variable local charges.
-The price disclosed for each retail electric provider is an example based on average usage patterns.
-Your actual average price for electric service will vary according to your actual electricity usage.
+The average price per kWh displayed on our site for each retail electric provider is based on a usage of 2,000 kWh per month and includes fixed and variable local charges.
+However, it’s important to keep in mind that the price disclosed is an example based on average usage patterns, and your actual average price for electric service may vary based on your electricity usage.
+All rates displayed on our site are gathered from each provider’s “Electricity Facts Label.”